AJ8GH/aok/y-24/src/main/resources/d17/README.md

 This program outputs a copy of itself if register `A` is instead initialized to *117440*.
 (The original initial value of register `A`, `2024`, is ignored.)

 *What is the lowest positive initial value for register `A` that causes the program to output a copy of itself?*

+Your puzzle answer was `156985331222018`.

+Both parts of this puzzle are complete!
+They provide two gold stars: ⭐ ⭐